 A master's degree is the intermediary degree between an undergraduate bachelor's degree and a doctoral degree, which is a terminal graduate degree.
 A master's degree confers a high level of proficiency, and, for most operations research professionals, it is the highest academic degree they need.
 The next-highest degree—the PhD—is most often held by academics and advanced researchers.
 For most operations research positions in the business world—which make up the majority of jobs in this field—a master's degree is sufficient.

-Most operations research master's degrees are Master of Engineering (MEng) degrees; they are offered through their university's engineering schools.
+Most operations research master's degrees are Master of Engineering (MEng) degrees offered through their university's engineering schools.
 Some schools offer the degree through their departments of computer science, mathematics, or statistics, in which case the degree designation is typically a Master of Science (MS).
 Yet another option is to earn a Master of Business Administration (MBA) by studying operations research at a business school.
 If you pursue this final option, your study will focus much more on business fundamentals—economics, marketing, operations, finance—and less on number-crunching and computer-geeking than it would in an MEng or MS program.
-Further confusing matters, some business schools also offer a master of science in operations research.
+Further confusing matters, some business schools also offer a Master of Science in operations research.

 A master's in operations research is typically completed in one to two years by full-time students, two to four years by part-time students.